glasergl/LaTeX-Keycards/README.md

 1. Print the PDF as A4 format without double page printing (**don't forget to set the rotate flag before producing the PDF to print!**)
 1. Cut out the keycards with scissors
 1. Glue long keycards over multiple pages together, if needed
-1. Bend the title part of each keycard to the back
+1. Bend the title part of each keycard to the back and glue it
 1. Start learning

 ### Examples